Before signing up to our Bachelor’s Degree in frontend web development, most (if not all) of our students ask us:

 A Bachelor’s Degree in frontend web development?
 How is it possible?
 How is it recognized?

 That’s probably one of the most common questions we get asked and that’s completely normal!
-Our students are worried about their future and want to make sure that the education they are paying for is real and trustworthy.
+Our students are worried about their future and want to make sure that the education they are paying for is real, trustworthy and accredited.
 So we thought it was time for us to answer some of the most common questions we’ve been asked.
 Here goes:

-How is it possible to earn a bachelor’s degree in 12 months (on average) when it normally takes 3-4 years at a normal university?
+How is it possible to earn an accredited bachelor’s degree in 12 months (on average) when it normally takes 3-4 years at a normal university?

 Think about it this way: our degree is full-time which means that you would need to dedicate at least 15-35 hours a week to work on the courses, complete the projects and earn your bachelor’s degree in 12 months (by the way, don’t you worry, there’s no time limit and the degree is entirely self-paced so that you can finish it in more or less time depending on your schedule).
 In college, you’ll usually study 10-20 hours a week depending on the course and focus greatly on theory.